 7. Santa Rosa Beach, FL

-Santa Rosa Beach and the entire "30A" strip between Destin and Panama City is a fast-growing and popular, panhandle region.
+Santa Rosa Beach and the entire "30A" strip between Destin and Panama City is a fast-growing and popular, panhandle region with an almost non-existent violent crime rate.

 Windermere is on the westerns side of Orlando, which recorded a steady growth projection before the pandemic hit.
-The Orlando metro still one of the places with a low cost of living in Florida.
-Orlando has long been known to be the perfect tourist destination thanks to Disney World, the winter sun, and Universal Studios.
+Windermere also makes an appearance on our list of best suburbs in Orlando.
+Orlando has long been known to be the perfect tourist destination thanks to Disney World, the winter sun, and Universal Studios, but it's also an affordable and family-friendly area of the state.

 But moving here to live will offer you much more than just the attractions.
-Orlando is ideal for people who are looking for a job, as it is leading in terms of job growth in the U.S. The housing market here continues to grow and if you’re looking to buy a house, do it as soon as possible.
+Orlando is ideal for people who are looking for a job, as it is leading in terms of job growth in the U.S. Windermere has a median home value in the high $500,000's making it slightly more expensive than the broader Central Florida market and Orange County region.

 9. Sanibel Island